top of page

 For me, therapy is all about making space for us to show up as we are, wherever we are.

-It's relational, collaborative and systemic.
-It's human.
+It's relational, collaborative, and systemic.
+It's messy, non-linear, human.

 Often we are pointed to symptoms, binaries, or quick-fixes while neglecting the root.